 Now, Cursor can access documents from your workspace as needed:

 The configuration process may vary depending on your provider, but the setup generally follows this pattern.
-Check the documentation for each server you want to use for specific details.
+Check the documentation for your client and each server you want to use for specific details.

 Conclusion